-This is one of those places that you cluelessly explore only to later find out that it is legendary for one reason or another.
-If you are a fan at all of Detroit-based music, then you may know the name White Room Studio.
+This is one of those places that I cluelessly explored on a whim, only to later find out that it was legendary for one reason or another.
+If you are a fan of Detroit-based music, then you may know the name White Room Studio.
 When I checked out the joint, I knew nothing about it other than it was once obviously an old-timey department store, and that despite having a party store operating out of the main floor today and allegedly (according to Detroitblog John, who was there with me that day) a couple squatter apartments upstairs somewhere, it was essentially another typical abandoned skyscraper.
-One that was overlooked by most people.

-...Pretty soon photos like that will be a thing of the past, with our switch to LED street-lighting and the removal of the old orange-hued arc-sodium lamps.
-I happen to love that sickly orange color, so if you're a photography snob, just deal with it.
+...Pretty soon photos like that will be a thing of the past, with our switch to LED street lighting and the removal of the old orange-hued arc-sodium lamps.

-The interior of this building was in very good shape, and had evidently recently tried to undergo a metamorphosis into some kind of loft development, but like so many others in pre-2008 Detroit, it had stalled, or failed entirely.
+The interior of this building was in very good shape, as it had evidently tried to undergo a metamorphosis into some kind of loft development recently, but like so many others in pre-2008 Detroit it had stalled, or failed entirely.